odo/revolver/README.md

 ### balancing

 The idea is to balance accross processes owned by a supervisor.
 In this example we use the sasl supervisor (```sasl_sup```) which has two sub-processes.
-In a typical setting, you would balance between a large set of identical gen_server processes.
+In a typical setting, you would balance across a large set of identical gen_server processes.

 ```erlang
 1> application:start(sasl).